 AMIGANET Hardware is available in several forms, tailored mainly on the basis of end-user cost.
-The fully-loaded version, preferable for any serious work (such as File Service, or any centralised high traffic service), was fell to be traffic service), was fell to be traffic service.
+The fully-loaded version, preferable for any serious work (such as File Service, or any centralised high traffic service), has 64 Kbytes of buffer memory and a 16-bit data path, assisted by a DMA sequencer with a 16 Mbyte address range.